 Tool #4: The Value Promise Story from Content Bridge

-This framework is a 10-step process divided into two parts: The Hook and The How.
-The specialty of this tool is to help you create a message flow based on your value proposition.
-That is, how you can move from understanding your customer needs to fulfill those needs through your products or services.
+This framework is a 10-step process divided into two parts: "The Hook" and "The How".
+The specialty of this tool is that it helps you create a message flow based on your value proposition.
+That is, how you can move from understanding your customer needs to fulfil those needs through your products or services.

-What does a value proposition consist of
+What does a value proposition consist of?

 How to create a brilliant headline

 The secret to writing a brilliant headline is to write many.
 Imagine we need to write a headline for a company selling shoes.
 Start by creating a list like I have done below.
 Then create many headlines.
 After you have done five to 10 different ones, go through your list and pick the one that is best.
 Or combine elements from two to make a great one.

 - H2: These shoes will make you feel free

 - H3: Wear all day and smell great

 The sub-headline is similar to the super headline in the sense that its purpose is to make the reader want to read the next few lines.
 Your sub-headline can be longer but should still be concise.
 The sub headline is a good way to add some extra value to what you want to say.